 So I tested a whole bunch of different cups made of a whole bunch of different materials.

 The next question is: can the cup material affect the taste of the drink?

 Inert generally meaning that it doesn’t react or interact with it in any meaningful way.
 Yes.
-But like opposite side, like a plastic will, you might taste hints from coffee if you drink a tea in it.
+But like the opposite side, like a plastic will, you might taste hints from coffee if you drink tea in it.